Canadian

 Our eyes' ability to adjust to dim light is controlled by

-autonomic nerves, and neuropathic patients may have
+autonomic nerves, and neuropathic patients may have blurred vision and difficulty focusing their eyes.

 They may have difficulty driving in the dark.